 What Is Specialized Manufacturing?

 Specialized manufacturing covers fabrication work that requires a combination of processes, materials, or technical expertise that general-purpose shops don’t typically maintain.
 It’s characterized by low volumes — often single units or small batches — and high technical demands.
 The parts are usually complex, the tolerances are often tight, and the application is specific enough that off-the-shelf solutions don’t exist.
+That’s the actual definition worth holding onto: not a marketing term, but a description of work that falls outside what catalog processes are built to handle.

 Examples include: one-of-a-kind architectural installations, custom industrial components for legacy equipment, prototype hardware for product development, specialized tooling and fixtures, and custom components for vehicles, vessels, or structures where the geometry is unique and the stakes for fit and performance are high.